sobolxxx/prAprocessor/README.md

 ## name

 The name prAprocessor stands for "preprocessor for anything".
 It's intent is to provide C like preprocessor syntax for any language without modifying that language syntax.
-The directives, like #define, #ifdef etc. can be put in comments, thus no requirements other than possibility to write commands in a specific language.
+The directives, like #define, #ifdef etc. can be put in comments, thus no requirements other than possibility to write commands in a specific language.\
+\
+The name is also a kind of nerd joke - pra suggests its something old(school), just like C <3

 ## version